Mahwah Woman, 70, Found Dead At Konica Minolta HQ: No Foul Play Suspected

 A woman found dead at Konica Minolta's headquarters in Bergen County on Wednesday apparently was stricken by a heart attack, responders said.

-The 70-year-old employee from Mahwah is believed to have entered a bathroom at the corporate building on Williams Drive off northbound Route 17 near the Rockland County line around 5 p.m.
+The 70-year-old employee from Mahwah, who worked in the Marketing Department, is believed to have entered a bathroom at the corporate building on Williams Drive off northbound Route 17 near the Rockland County line around 5 p.m.
 Tuesday, Dec.
 20.

 Her body was found the next morning, responders said.